How to File a Funeral Claim With the SSS

 The Philippine Social Security System

-In addition, there are so-called "calamity loans" which can be availed by members affected by natural disasters like flooding, earthquakes, and the like.
-Salary loans may also be filed and approved, depending on the monthly salary of the employee who is a member of SSS.
+In addition, members can get so-called "calamity loans" if they are affected by natural disasters like flooding, earthquakes, and the like.
+Members can request salary loans, depending on the monthly salary of the employee who is a member of SSS.

-- Death Certificate of member duly registered with Local Civil Registry Office.
+- Death Certificate of a member duly registered with Local Civil Registry Office.

-- Official receipt/contract (if not yet buried) issued by the funeral parlor or certificate of ownership for prepaid memorial plan.
+- Official receipt (or contract, if not yet buried) issued by the funeral parlor, or certificate of ownership for a prepaid memorial plan.

-- Filer's Affidavit (Sinumpaang Salaysay), to be accomplished by the person actually filing the claim.
+- Filer's Affidavit (Sinumpaang Salaysay), to be filled out by the person actually filing the claim.

 - Waiver, if the claimant is not the one named in the official receipt.
 Include authentic identification (with signature) of the one waiving the benefit.

-- New Residence Certificate of the filer (Cedula).
+- New Residence Certificate (Cedula) of the filer.